-Reality is, teams do need help, but they need the right kind of help and they need leaders, managers, agile coaches, and help from within the team to continuously improve to get to and maintain high-performance.
+The reality is that teams need help, but they need the right kind of help, and they need leaders, managers, agile coaches, and help from within the team to continuously improve to get to and maintain high performance.
 One of the initial challenges around this topic is that we are not all on the same page with the words and phrases we use.
-We need to have a common understanding of words like self-organizing team and manager before we try to unravel some of the confusion on teams needing help.
+We need to understand words like self-organizing team and manager before we try to unravel some of the confusion on teams needing help.

 Manager vs. Leader

-While a leader may or may not be a manager, we do generally have an expectation that managers are leaders.
+While a leader may or may not be a manager, we generally expect managers to be leaders.
 Yet, we don’t train managers to be leaders.
-We promote them and say, “good luck!”
-Then we are surprised when they struggle.
+We promote them and say, “Good luck!”
+Then, we are surprised when they struggle.
 It is a sad state of affairs.

 What do self-organizing teams need?

 Self-organizing teams need an environment and the space to succeed.
-They need to continue to learn new ways to improve their team relationship, to create and maintain Antifragile Relationships.
+They must continue learning new ways to improve their team relationship to create and maintain Antifragile Relationships.
 Relationships that improve and benefit from conflict (healthy).
-From a manager they need someone who will engage with them to help them be the best they can be, or really to help them exceed everyone’s expectations.
-That seems a bit lofty I suppose, but that is the goal.
-Managers need to help teams reach new heights, but not by telling them what to do, but tapping into the vast knowledge that the creative and intelligent people they work with have – hence, managers need to be leaders as well.
+Managers need someone who will engage with them to help them be the best they can be or help them exceed everyone’s expectations.
+I suppose that seems a bit lofty, but that is the goal.
+Managers need to help teams reach new heights, not by telling them what to do, but by tapping into the vast knowledge that the creative and intelligent people they work with have – hence, managers need to be leaders as well.

 Where can you start?

 Start by making sure people understand what the terms mean.
 Is everyone on the same page?
-If they are not, use this as a discussion to find out what they do mean to people.
-What are the differences as well as similarities?
+If not, use this as a discussion to find out what they mean to people.
+What are the differences and similarities?

-Consider what new concepts you can introduce to a team that will help them become more antifragile.
-There are a lot of concepts out there, and sometimes they introduced as “the way” to lead or “the way” to be a team member.
-Most often, the approach, tool, idea, or tactic is simply one option you can use.
-But difference options help people see difference angles through difference lens.
-Don’t look to pick one way, instead look at various concepts that you can introduce over time, based on what you see and hear as needs.
+Consider what new concepts you can introduce to a team to help them become more antifragile.
+There are a lot of ideas out there, and sometimes they are introduced as “the way” to lead or “the way” to be a team member.
+Most often, the approach, tool, idea, or tactic used is simply the one you know.
+However, different options help people see different angles through different lenses.
+Don’t look to pick one way, instead look at various concepts that you can introduce over time based on what you see and hear as needs.

-Perhaps the simplest place to start, as a manager becoming a leader is this – ask yourself these questions every time you are considering solving a problem for the team:
+Perhaps the most straightforward place to start, as a manager becoming a leader is this – ask yourself these questions every time you are considering solving a problem for the team:

-- “Do they really need me to solve this or do I need me to solve this?” – Sounds a bit silly, but who are you doing this for?
-If you say the team never steps up. . . is that because of them or you a manager?
+“Do they really need me to solve this, or do I need me to solve this?” – Sounds a bit silly, but who are you doing this for?
+If you say the team never steps up, is that because of them or you?
 You might need to change to help them change.

-- “If I solve this, will it help the team grow?” – What we see again and again, is that when the manager owns the issue, they own the issues!
-Teams will not be accountable or have responsibility if you end up being the problem solver.
+“If I solve this, will it help the team grow?”
+We see this repeatedly: When the manager owns the issue, they own the issue!
+Teams will not be accountable or responsible if you end up being the problem solver.

-- “What does the team need from me to start to solve issues like these on their own?” – Remember to NOT simply tell a team “you are empowered”, that is another myth and it does not work.
+“What does the team need from me to start solving issues like these on their own?”
+Remember not to simply tell a team, “You are empowered;” that is another myth, and it does not work.

 Really a worth read!
 True that self-organizing team has the power to take crucial decision when needed.
 When team members start taking responsibility and accountability as an entity instead of as individuals, it will make one step clear and closer to being part of a great team.